How to Prepare for Living Off-Grid in Winter

 Getting ready for your first time living off-grid in winter?
 It can be a bit daunting heading into it, so in this article we list some recommended tasks to complete before winter really sets in.
 We've compiled advice from our customers, colleagues, and Facebook group members to try and cover off as much as possible.

-You’re probably going to need your generator a fair bit over winter, so take a moment now to do some maintenance or go get it serviced.
-It’s always nicer to be messing about with your gene on a clear autumn day than a wet winter day!
+You may need to rely on your generator a bit over winter, so take a moment now to do some maintenance or go get it serviced.
+It’s always nicer to be messing about with your generator on a clear autumn day than a wet winter one!
 If you haven’t used it before, be sure to test it now too.

 Prep your solar panels.